metagenlab/zDB/README.md

 The ```nextflow.config``` file is separated in several sections:

 1. The input section.
 The annotation pipeline expects a simple tsv file as input (actually, could also be a csv file, as separators are currently not necessary).
 The file should list the genbank files to be included in the analysis under the ```file``` header.
-For example:
+The pipeline is currently picky and will loudly complain if anything else than a genbank file is used as input.
+Input file example:

 ```
 file